swastiijain24/core-service/README.md

 ### 3. Fault Tolerance & Dead Letter Queue (DLQ)
 * Routes permanently poisoned or structurally invalid messages (e.g., malformed Protobufs, invalid UUIDs) to a DLQ topic.
-* Defers to Kafka offset retention for transient network errors.

 ### 4. System Reconciliation
 * Scans the database for transactions that have been stuck in a pending state beyond a designated timeout.